FolaisSK/CC201/labs/4_IntroOpenShift/instructions-new.md.md

 <img src="images/console-perspectives.png" /> <br>

-# Deploy an application in the web console
+::page{title="Deploy an application in the web console"}

 The Developer perspective provides workflows specific to developer use cases, such as the ability to create and deploy applications.
 Let's start here!
 You are likely in the "Topology" view, which provides a visual representation of applications.
 If not, switch to it to take a look.

 1. Let us add a new application to this project.
 There are several ways to add a new application in Openshift.